leontoeides/indicium/README.md

 # What's New?

+* `0.3.7`: An experimental feature is now disabled by default to reduce resource consumption.

 * `0.3.6`: Implemented `DerefMut` which gives access to the search index's underlying `BTreeMap`.
 Implemented `clear()` which is a convenience method for clearing the search index.